-Defrosting meat before cooking is necessary to ensure more even cooking, better flavor, and improved texture.
-Cold water, a microwave’s defrost function, or a fridge are standard methods to defrost meat fast.
+Defrosting meat before cooking is necessary to ensure more even cooking, better flavor and improved texture.
+Cold water, a microwave’s defrost function, or a fridge are common methods to defrost meat fast.
 Here is everything you should know about these techniques; scroll down for more information!

 How to defrost meat fast

 Defrosting meat with cold water is an easy and safe way.
 This method typically takes 1 to 3 hours, depending on the meat’s size and thickness.
 Here’s a step-by-step guide you can follow:

 - Pack the meat: Tightly pack the frozen meat to ensure no leaks or openings.
 Leak-proof plastic or resealable freezer bag can help to prevent water from entering.

 - Fill cold water into the container: Use a large clean container deep enough to submerge the meat completely.
 Next, fill the container with cold tap water.

 - Submerge the meat: Fully submerge the sealed meat package in the container.
 If the meat floats, use a heavy plate to weigh it down.

 - Change the water every 30 minutes: Slowly pour cold water into the container until the old water drains.
 Instead, fill the container with new cold water.